awslabs/statelint/README.md

 definitions.
 The checking of JsonPath syntax is hand-built and probably imperfect.

-The Ruby JSON parser unfortunately doesn not detect duplicate keys in objects, so neither does statelint.
+The Ruby JSON parser unfortunately does not detect duplicate keys in objects, so neither does statelint.

 ## Contributing